atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     recommended.
 See :ref:`Hello Quick World <HelloQuickWorld>`
     example for an alternative.

-Now, we need to decide what data to send.
+Now, we need to decide which data to sent.
 ::

     HelloWorldData_Msg msg;